-MBBS Study Overview in India
+MBBS in India for Indian Students

 Bachelor of Medicine and Bachelor of Surgery popularized as MBBS are considered to be the most prestigious professional courses in the country.
 Every other student in the country aspires to become a doctor.
 The affordable fee of Rs.
 10000 annually in the central government funded medical institutions AIMS is a major attraction.
 For All India Quota the annual fee ranges between 50,000 to 2, 00,000 for eligible MBBS students.